StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md

     The user account type you want to create.

     Pick an option from the dropdown list:
         - *Normal*: Intended for users who access TheHive through the web interface.
 Normal accounts support all authentication methods.
 These accounts can also generate API keys if enabled.
         - *Service*: Designed for programmatic access to TheHive via the API.
-Service accounts are typically used for automation tasks, such as creating alerts.
-They authenticate exclusively using an API key and can't sign in to the web interface.
+Service accounts authenticate exclusively using an API key and can't sign in to the web interface.

     **- Login \***